CPPE-5: Medical Personal Protective Equipment Dataset: Dataset Collection and Annotation

 \subsection{Image Annotation}

-In this section we describe how we annotated our image collection.
-The dataset was labelled in two phases: the first phase included labelling \(416\) images and the second phase included labelling \(613\) images.
-In both the phases we used crowd-sourcing techniques with multiple volunteers labelling the dataset using the open-source tool LabelImg \footnote{https://github.com/tzutalin/labelImg}.
-For all the images in the dataset volunteers were provided Table \ref{tab:categories} as well as examples of: correctly labelled images, incorrectly labelled images, and not applicable images.
-Before the labelling task, each volunteer was provided with an exercise to verify if the volunteer was able to correctly identify categories as well as identify if an annotated image is correctly labelled, incorrectly labelled, or not applicable.
+In this section, we describe how we annotated our image collection.
+The dataset was labeled in two phases: the first phase included labeling \(416\) images and the second phase included labeling \(613\) images.
+In both phases, we used crowd-sourcing techniques with multiple volunteers labeling the dataset using the open-source tool LabelImg \footnote{https://github.com/tzutalin/labelImg}.
+For all the images in the dataset volunteers were provided Table \ref{tab:categories} as well as examples of correctly labeled images, incorrectly labeled images, and not applicable images.
+Before the labeling task, each volunteer was provided with an exercise to verify if the volunteer was able to correctly identify categories as well as identify if an annotated image is correctly labeled, incorrectly labeled, or not applicable.

-The labelling process first involved two volunteers independently labelling an image from the dataset.
-In any of the cases that: the number of bounding boxes are different, the labels for on or more of the bounding boxes are different or two volunteer annotations are sufficiently different; a third volunteer compiles the result from the two annotations to come up with a correctly labelled image.
+The labeling process first involved two volunteers independently labeling an image from the dataset.
+In any of the cases where the number of bounding boxes is different, the labels for on or more of the bounding boxes are different or two volunteer annotations are sufficiently different; a third volunteer compiles the result from the two annotations to come up with a correctly labeled image.
 After this step, a volunteer verifies the bounding box annotations.
-Following this method of labelling the dataset we ensured that all images were labelled accurately and contained exhaustive annotations.
+Following this method of labeling the dataset we ensured that all images were labeled accurately and contained exhaustive annotations.
 As a result of this, our dataset consists of \(1029\) high-quality, majorly non-iconic, and accurately annotated images.

 In Table \ref{tab:frequency-labels} we show the frequency of the categories in the Medical Personal Protective Equipment (CPPE-5) dataset. \cls{Gloves} and \cls{Mask} are the most common annotations, with a considerable portion of the bounding boxes being marked as such.